 Once your brakes start wearing out one of the things you will notice is you have an extended braking distance.
 It takes the car a long time for it to come to a complete halt.

 This is exuberated by the increased vibrations as the pedal fails to make contact to with the brake rotor.
-Driving with such kind of brakes is extremely dangerous –especially when you are making emergency stops.
+Driving with such kinds of brakes is extremely dangerous –especially when you are making emergency stops.

 Groove marks on the rotors

-When to replace worn out brake rotors
+When to replace worn-out brake rotors

 However, most of the braking rotors have a lifespan of around 50,000 to 70,000 miles.
 The brake pads wear out faster and should be changed after 10,000 to 20,000 miles.